Credit Score Analysis By Underwriters During Mortgage Process

 Besides meeting the minimum score requirement, mortgage underwriters will look at the overall borrower’s credit report and payment history.

 Some of the red flags underwriters look for on every mortgage application are the following:

 - FHA does not require borrowers to pay outstanding collections and/or charge off accounts to qualify for FHA Loans

-- However, mortgage underwriters want to see that borrowers has re-established themselves after bankruptcy, foreclosure, and periods of bad credit
+- However, mortgage underwriters want to see that borrowers have re-established themselves after bankruptcy, foreclosure, and periods of bad credit

-- Has borrower been timely in the past 12 months
+- Has the borrower been timely in the past 12 months?

 - Late payments after bankruptcy and/or foreclosure will red flag the file

 - Credit Inquiries